uwcartlab/webmapping/Chapter07/readme.md

 Chapter 7: Collaborating with Github
 ===================================

 You have been working individually with GitHub for six chapters now, and are in the process of wrapping your first major interactive map with Leaflet that will be hosted through GitHub!
-Chapter 7 provides additional guidance for working _collaboratively_ with GitHub that supports your group final project.
-Chapter 7 includes three relatively short lessons and an activity to set-up a collaborative repository that will house your final project proposal and (eventually) your final project interactive.
+Chapter 7 provides additional guidance for working _collaboratively_ with GitHub that supports your group group project.
+Chapter 7 includes three relatively short lessons and an activity to set-up a collaborative repository serving the basis of a group project.

 *   In Lesson 1, we briefly refresh your memory on GitHub concepts and terminology.
-*   In Lesson 2, we provide instructions for setting-up your final project collaborative repository, as well as overview on using markdown to build a readme file for your repository that will be used for your proposal.
+*   In Lesson 2, we provide instructions for setting-up a group project collaborative repository, as well as overview on using markdown to build a readme file for your repository that will be used for your proposal.
 *   In Lesson 3, we summarize best practices for collaboratively coding with GitHub.

 After this chapter, you should be able to: